Card Catcher

 Cardcatcher1.jpg

-Made For: SG-1000, SG-1000 II, SC-3000
+Made for: SG-1000, SG-1000 II, SC-3000

 Release Date RRP Code

-The Card Catcher is a special type of SG-1000 cartridge released in 1985.
+Card Catcher (カードキャッチャ) is a special type of SG-1000 cartridge released in 1985.
 It acts as a passthrough device for Sega Cards (known as My Cards in Japan), so that they can be run on compatible systems that lack a card slot.

 History